mmcdmn/mmcd_metrics/apps/ground_prehatch_progress/NOTES.md

   - Treated (Green) - Sites with active treatments
   - Expiring (Orange) - Sites with treatments about to expire
   - Expired (Gray) - Sites with expired treatments
-  - Needs Treatment (Red) - Sites requiring treatment

 - **Grouping Options**:
   - All MMCD - District-wide view
   - Facility - Group by facility
   - FOS - Group by Field Operations Supervisor
-  - Section - Group by section code
+  - Section - Group by section code (sections belong to one zone only)

 - **Zone Options**:
   - P1 Only - Show only Priority 1 zone